Course Code: EDMG560 Course ID: 2668 Credit Hours: 3 Level: Graduate

 Reaction Paper / Writing Assignments:

 Written assignments are designed to both sharpen your writing skills and your research skills and as such, all writing assignments require the conduct of additional research that supports your conclusions.
-All assignments should be well-written and formatted in APA Style (Sixth Edition).
+All assignments should be well-written and formatted in APA Style (most recent edition).
 All assignments must have proper citations of all source(s) used and be accompanied by an APA-formatted Reference page.
 In APA style, Cover and Reference pages are not counted in page count totals.

 All assignments must be properly submitted for grading before they will be considered for evaluation and credit award.
 Proper submission for grading is accomplished by: